microsoft/AIforEarthDataSets/data/hrea.md

 ## Overview

-Settlement-level measures of electricity access, reliability, and usage for several nations in Africa (plus Ecuador), derived from the complete archive of nightly VIIRS satellite imagery.

 The [HREA](http://www-personal.umich.edu/~brianmin/HREA/index.html) project aims to provide open access to new indicators of electricity access and reliability across the world.
 Leveraging satellite imagery with computational methods, these high-resolution data provide new tools to track progress toward reliable and sustainable energy access across the world.

-Specifically HREA provides the following annual datasets at country-level granularity:
+This dataset includes settlement-level measures of electricity access, reliability, and usage for several nations in Africa (plus Ecuador), derived from the complete archive of nightly VIIRS satellite imagery.
+Specifically, this dataset provides the following annual values at country-level granularity:

 1. **Access**: Predicted likelihood that a settlement is electrified, based on night-by-night comparisons of each settlement against matched uninhabited areas over a calendar year.